 What exactly is grammar?
 Grammar consists of words (morphology) and how we put them into sentences (syntax).
 Most people also put punctuation into the grammar category.

-- Prescriptivism – If you are a prescriptivist, you believe that the rules are the rules and that is pretty much it.
+- Prescriptivism: If you are a prescriptivist, you believe that grammar rules are rules and that is pretty much it.
 Occasionally, with a good reason, you will break a rule.
 Note, however, that we have many different style guides that sometimes disagree.
 And, English is the only major language that does not have an association that presides over the language and makes the rules.

-- Descriptivism – If you are a descriptivist, you believe that language is alive and ever changing—and that the way people speak and write actually creates the rules.
+- Descriptivism: If you are a descriptivist, you believe that language is alive and ever changing—and that the way people speak and write actually creates grammar rules.

 Think about how grammar has changed, let’s say, since the days of Shakespeare.
 Has it really?
 What changes most is actually vocabulary.
 Obviously, language has changed a great deal since Shakespeare wrote his plays.
 Technology and society change our vocabulary constantly.
 Thousands of new words are added to the dictionary every year.
 Learning the ins and outs, such as when to use nor, can be tricky even for native speakers.
 In fact, the dictionary is updated on a regular basis.
 Words are added, and some are taken out.
 Who heard of “mansplaining” a few years ago?

 However, syntax has not really changed.
 Nor has punctuation.
-We still put our sentences together with same way as always.
+We still put our sentences together pretty much the same as we always have.
 Verbs have subjects and objects, prepositional phrases perform the same functions they always have, tenses haven’t changed, and commas go in the same places they went a century ago.
 And the war over the Oxford comma still rages on.